 An ITIN is only available to individuals who are required to have a taxpayer identification number for tax purposes, but who do not have, and are not eligible to obtain, an SSN.
 You may be eligible for a Social Security Number if you are a US Citizen, a green card holder, or are an individual holding a work or student visa (lawful alien status).

-The IRS will no longer process a tax return without a valid ITIN.
+The IRS will not process a tax return without a valid ITIN.
 Tax returns submitted without an ITIN are immediately returned to the taxpayer with a W-7 form.
 Processing of the return (and refunds for that matter) will be delayed until the return is submitted with a valid identification number or a correctly filled out W-7 form with supporting documentation.

 Form W-7 must be completed, signed, and dated by the applicant.
 The form requests general information such as the applicant’s name, address, country of birth, citizenship, as well as the reason the form is being completed (ex.
-Nonresident alien filing a U.S. return, dependent of U.S. person, etc.).
+Nonresident alien filing a U.S. return, etc.).
 The IRS will not issue an ITIN without a valid tax reason.
 The completed W-7 application must be submitted to the IRS along with a valid U.S. Federal income tax return (or if eligible, specific documents for one of five exceptions to the tax return filing requirement).

 Supporting documentation to substantiate the individual’s “identity” and “foreign status” must also be attached.
 The IRS has very specific requirements for what they will accept as identity documents and what they will accept as certified copies.
 More often than not, clients have completed Form W-7 only to have it returned to them by the IRS because of unacceptable, incomplete, or incorrectly certified documentation.

 The IRS will only accept “copies” of identity documents if they are certified by the issuing agent, the issuing agent’s consulate, or persons approved as certifying acceptance agents for ITIN applications.
 Kotler van den Brink and Company has been a Certifying Acceptance Agent for the IRS since 1998.
 The IRS will not accept copies of documents that are certified by a notary or lawyer.